naykel76/nbw_site/resources/views/docs/javascript/arrays.md

 });
 ```

+<a id="markdown-get-n-highest-values-in-an-array-sort-and-slice"
+name="get-n-highest-values-in-an-array-sort-and-slice"></a>

 <a id="markdown-get-n-highest-values-in-an-array-sort-and-slice" name="get-n-highest-values-in-an-array-sort-and-slice"></a>

 ## Get {n} highest values in an array `sort()` and `slice()`

-If you are working with an object of key-value pairs, the first step will be to convert the object to an array
+If you are working with an object of key-value pairs, the first step will be to convert
+the object to an array

 ```js
 const someArray = Object.entries(someObject);